-This Policy applies to all persons employed at Star India, its subsidiaries and affiliates in India (hereinafter collectively referred to as “Star” or the “Company”) for any work on regular, temporary, ad hoc or daily wages, enter directly or through an agent, including a contractor, with or without the knowledge of the Company whether for remuneration or not whether the terms of employment are express or implied and includes co-workers, a contract worker, probationer, trainee, apprentice or called by any other such name.
+This Policy applies to all persons employed at the Walt Disney Company’s subsidiaries and affiliates in India (hereinafter collectively referred to as “Disney Star” or the “Company”) for any work on regular, temporary, ad hoc or daily wages, enter directly or through an agent, including a contractor, with or without the knowledge of the Company whether for remuneration or not whether the terms of employment are express or implied and includes co-workers, a contract worker, probationer, trainee, apprentice or called by any other such name (“Employee”).

 What is Sexual Harassment?

 1. Sexual Harassment includes any one or more of the following unwelcome acts or behavior (whether directly or by implication):

 a) Physical contacts and advances.
 For e.g., unwelcome grabbing or deliberately touching or brushing against any part of the body of another person and the like; or

 b) A demand or request for sexual favors.
 For e.g., forcing a subordinate to provide sexual favors either by express or implied promising promotion, pay increases or easier work life or threatening detrimental treatment at work; or

 c) Making sexually colored remarks.
 For e.g., questioning anyone’s sex life, making sexual innuendos or gender-based sexist remarks or jokes which are sexually colored; or

 d) Showing pornography.
 For e.g., displaying pornographic pictures, cartoons, or sayings in the Workplace; or

 e) Any other unwelcome physical, verbal, or non-verbal conduct of sexual nature (whether by words, gestures, or actions).
 For e.g., forcing a woman to drink or dance against her wishes, sharing or emailing sexist jokes or making sexist remarks.